mdn/content/files/en-us/web/api/htmltextareaelement/selectiondirection/index.md

 ---
-title: "HTMLTextAreaElement: direction property"
+title: "HTMLTextAreaElement: selectionDirection property"
-short-title: direction
+short-title: selectionDirection
-slug: Web/API/HTMLTextAreaElement/direction
+slug: Web/API/HTMLTextAreaElement/selectionDirection
 page-type: web-api-instance-property
-browser-compat: api.HTMLTextAreaElement.direction
+browser-compat: api.HTMLTextAreaElement.selectionDirection
 ---

 {{APIRef("HTML DOM")}}

-The **`direction`** property of the {{domxref("HTMLTextAreaElement")}} interface specifies the current direction of the selection.
+The **`selectionDirection`** property of the {{domxref("HTMLTextAreaElement")}} interface specifies the current direction of the selection.
 The possible values are `"forward"`, `"backward"`, and `"none"`.
 The `forward` value indicates the selection was performed in the start-to-end direction of the current locale, with `backward` indicating the opposite direction.
 The `none` value occurs if the direction is unknown.
 It can be used to both retrieve and change the direction of the `<textarea>`s selected text.

-Setting the `direction` to a new value fires the {{domxref("HTMLTextAreaElement.selectchange_event", "selectchange")}} and {{domxref("HTMLTextAreaElement.select_event", "select")}} events.
+Setting the `selectionDirection` to a new value fires the {{domxref("HTMLTextAreaElement.selectchange_event", "selectchange")}} and {{domxref("HTMLTextAreaElement.select_event", "select")}} events.

 ## Value